 5. Roland FP-10 88-Key Digital Piano

-The Roland FP-10 digital piano is just a cut-down model of its intermediate brother, the Roland FP-30.
+Lastly on our list of the best digital pianos for beginners is the Roland FP-10 digital piano.
+It is just a cut-down model of its intermediate brother, the Roland FP-30.
 Roland had not introduced any entry-level digital piano before the FP-10.
 But, after they saw the market potential for beginner keyboards, the company decided to make a move.

 The FP-10 comes with the Roland’s PHA-4 Standard keyboard that features escapement technology, and synthetic ivory keytops.
 This makes it the only beginner’s piano to simulate the escapement sensation from acoustic pianos.